avs-origami/avs-origami.github.io/site/origami/index.md

 --------------------------------------------------------------------------------]*

 #[!![kangaroo](/img/origami/kangaroo.jpg)[80]]#
-*[Based off ?[this dragon by Jo Nakashima](https://jonakashima.com.br/2015/07/24/origami-dragons), this kangaroo is in some ways also one of my original designs.
+*[Based off [this dragon by Jo Nakashima](https://jonakashima.com.br/2015/07/24/origami-dragons), this kangaroo is in some ways also one of my original designs.
 It even has a pouch (formed from what were originally the wings on the dragon).
 --------------------------------------------------------------------------------]*